Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft_window.rst

    +-------------------------------+----------------------+---------------------------------------------------------------------------------+

 The locations are set to suit TT_DATA type.
 That is, for TT_DATA=cint16, direction is described in the first cint16 (real part) of the 256 bit header and point size is described in the real part of the second cint16 value.
-Similarly, for TT_DATA=cint32, the real part of the first cint32 value in the header holds the direction field and the second cint32 value’s real part holds the Point size (radix2) field.
+Similarly, for TT_DATA=cint32, the real part of the first cint32 value in the header holds the direction field and the real part of second cint32 value holds the Point size (radix2) field.

 Note that for TT_DATA=cfloat, the values in the header are expected as cfloat and are value-cast (not reinterpret-cast) to integers internally.
 The output window also has a header.
 This is copied from the input header except for the status field, which is inserted.
 The status field is ignored on input.
 If an illegal point size is entered, the output header will have this field set to a non-zero value and the remainder of the output window is undefined.